• Skip to primary navigation

 chopped turnips and onions in cast iron skillet.

 Peel the turnips, chop into wedges.
 Peel and slice the onion.
 Heat cast iron or other heavy bottomed skillet.
 Melt the butter in the pan and add the vegetables.
-Sprinkle with salt and pepper.
+Sprinkle with pepper.

 fried turnips, onions, herbs in cast iron skillet with wooden spoon.